taubyte/tau/README.md

 That said, some configuration like bootstrap peers is necessary.
 Unless you're running a single-node cloud, each node will need to know at least one other peer.

 A Cloud built with `tau` is very dynamic; at a low level, nodes communicate assets, routes, and services, and they also exchange information about other peers.
-Enriched by protocols (distributed services) like `seer` and `gateway`, the cloud can load-balance incoming requests to ensure optimal performance and reliability.
+Enriched by distributed services like `seer` and `gateway`, the cloud can load-balance incoming requests to ensure optimal performance and reliability.

 This behavior is built into cloud resources as well.
 For example, a protocol we call `hoarder` ensures object storages and databases are replicated; all you need to do is enable it on a few nodes.